project-alice-assistant/HermesLedControl/README.md

 python main.py --help
 ```

+Or at the end of the page

 You can set the server, port, client id and others directly via arguments

 You want your own pattern?
-Set execStart to "custom" and edit snipsLedControl/ledPatterns/CustomLedPattern.py.
-By default it's a copy of GoogleLedPattern
+Set the pattern to "custom" and edit snipsLedControl/ledPatterns/CustomLedPattern.py.

 Once edited do: